Correcting Faulty Road Maps by Image Inpainting: Experiments

-All the models were trained and evaluated with Massachusetts Road Geometry data \cite{MnihThesis} which covers over 2600 square kilometers with diverse rural, suburban, and urban areas \cite{SOTA_article} with a 1m spatial resolution and 1500 $\times$ 1500 pixel size, containing 1711 road images.
+All the models were trained and evaluated with Massachusetts Road Geometry data \cite{MnihThesis}, which covers over 2600 square kilometers with diverse rural, suburban, and urban areas \cite{SOTA_article}.
+The data reflects the real-world road geometries with a 1m spatial resolution and 1500 $\times$ 1500 pixel size.
 We divided each image into nine 500 $\times$ 500 images, then resized into 256 $\times$ 256.
-In all of our experiments, we trained and tested the model with 9972 and 567 images, respectively.
+In all the experiments, we trained and tested the model with 9972 and 567 images, respectively.